Jacksons (department store): Pneumatic tube network

 The store operated a network of pneumatic tubes made by Lamson Engineering, which transported cash and documents around the building.
 Installed in the 1940s, it was the last such system still functioning anywhere.
 A customer’s cash and a ticket, stating the item(s) purchased, would be placed in a capsule by the sales' assistant; the capsule would be delivered via the pneumatic network to the cash office; the receipt and change would be returned to the customer in another capsule.
 According to Carter, by centralising the cash collection, the system helped avoid thefts from the various small areas of the store, which otherwise would have each needed a cash register.
 At the closing auction, the system was purchased for £900 (+ VAT and commission) by the man who had been maintaining it for the past 20 years.

 Part of the system is now in the care of Thomas Macey, archivist of the store, who now owns two of the cash stations and a part of the cash desk.
 This will be restored to working order.

 Sign

-As well as the building itself, the sign "Jacksons Corner" also became a local landmark.
+As well as the building itself, the sign "Jacksons Corner" on the exterior of the building also became a local landmark.
 When the closure was announced there was concern over whether the lettering would be preserved.